B.Sc.University of Victoria (1994)

 Discovering Hemichordate Biodiversity

-Our research has been widely covered in the international press and links to some of the most recent articles are on the Publications page.
-If you are interested in pursing graduate studies or a postdoc in the Cameron lab, or just looking for more detailed information, please write.
+Our research has been widely covered in the press and links to some of the most recent articles are on the Publications page.
+If you are interested in pursuing graduate studies or a post-doc in the Cameron lab, or just looking for more detailed information, please write.

 Biologie 2431: Zoologie des invertébrés